AdobeDocs/analytics-platform.en/help/use-cases/data-export/overview.md

 ---
 # Data export use cases

-This section provides data export use cases.
-Each use case is described in its own article.
-For some of the use cases, more than one solution is provided.
+This section provides data export use cases and how to implement these use cases with one or more functionalities of Customer Journey Analytics or Experience Platform.
+Each functionality is further detailed in a separate article.

 ## Introduction